Relationships and Adult Attachment Styles

 As we’ll see, each of the adult attachment styles has a typical response to each of these four questions.

 So, let’s find out more about the four adult attachment styles, to help you with considering your own attachment patterns in your romantic, friendship and family relationships.
 We’ll start with the three forms of non-secure attachment before turning our attention to secure attachment.
 And – spoiler alert…. the good news is, that it is possible – no matter what type of attachment pattern we currently have, to also change our attachment styles.
-Your brain’s capacity for adaption, growth and change (known as neuroplasticity) means that you can move towards a secure attachment style.
+That’s something we’ll pick up in our final blog in this series.
+Your brain’s capacity for adaption, growth and change (known as neuroplasticity) means you can move towards a secure attachment style.

 Avoidant adult attachment